Axway/amplify-fusion-labs/cloud-integration/assets/salesforce-connection.md

 - After entering the above details, click **Update** to save the connection details.

-- Click on [Generate token]{.mark} to Allow access.
-Once token is generated, click on [Test button]{.mark} as shown below.
+- Click on [Generate token] to Allow access.
+Once token is generated, click on [Test button] as shown below.

 ![salesforce18](salesforce-connection/salesforce18.png)
 ![salesforce19](salesforce-connection/salesforce19.png)

 - **Note:** A **Green Tick** mark indicates a successful Connection Test, while an **Error Popup** indicates wrong connection details as shown in the screenshots below.

 ![salesforce20](salesforce-connection/salesforce20.png)